 Check if all the config files are present in the archive.

 If you see the directory named by IP address and a bunch of config files in it, this means that everything went well, and you can shut down or kill your jump host now.
 In the LightSail console, you should see the newly created VPN server with the name you gave it during the Algo execution and the IP address the same as in the “configs” subdirectory name.

 You can start using your VPN by configuring the client devices.
 I recommend using native WireGuard software wherever possible.
 Otherwise, use IPSec/IKE2.

-In the next post, I will show you how to configure DNS-based anti-tracking mechanisms in your new VPN service.
-For now, play around it and tell me if you had any trouble configuring it.
+Next, I will show you how to configure DNS-based anti-tracking mechanisms in your new VPN service.
+For now, play around with it and tell me if you had any trouble configuring it.